danielgsims/hyperdrive/README.md

 503 Service Unavailable             | If I may say so, sir, I noticed earlier the hyperdrive motivator has been damaged.
 It's impossible to go to lightspeed.
 504 Gateway Timeout                 | Sorry sweetheart.
 I haven't got time for anything else.
 505 HTTP Version Not Support        | Don't blame me.
 I'm an interpreter.
 I'm not supposed to know a power socket from a computer terminal.

+#### Legal Things

+Hyperdrive must be used in accordance with Fair Use rules due to the nature of the quotes above.